 One TripAdvisor reviewer wrote about last year’s events:

 “We did go to the Midnight Parade in GB.
 That was a neat experience.
 I never saw the tradition of throwing coins into the street prior to a parade…for the kids to collect.
 That was really cute.
 A lot of the floats were really beautiful. we had a good time.
 It is unique.
-We even got a FREE cup of coffee from the Land O Lakes tent by the convention center!”

 “The parade is pretty fun especially for kids.
 There are always lots of people and the parade lasted just about 1 1/2 hours as I recall,” wrote one TripAdvisor reviewer.
 “Go early and park in one of the garages or even better take the trolley over from Pigeon Forge to avoid the traffic.”

-Gatlinburg River Raft Regatta 2020
+Gatlinburg River Raft Regatta 2021

-Pigeon Forge Patriot Festival
+Pigeon Forge Patriot Festival and Fireworks

 “The fireworks in Pigeon Forge are always really pretty,” a TripAdvisor reviewer wrote.
 “Lots of very large bursts that can be seen from anywhere in town.”